thuong2206/Online-Reviewer-System-Privilege-Escalation/README.md

 - **Prevent Mass Assignment:** Separate the "Update Profile" feature for regular users from the "Manage Users" feature for Admins.
 Never accept or blindly bind the `usertype_id` parameter from HTTP requests in standard user profile updates.

 ## 7. Disclosure Timeline
-[Sep 08, 2026]: Vulnerability discovered.
+- Sep 08, 2026: Vulnerability discovered.

-[Sep 08, 2026]: Vendor contact information could not be found (No email, no public repository, unreachable).
-Public disclosure and MITRE CVE request submitted immediately.
+- Sep 08, 2026: Public disclosure and CVE request submitted (Vendor unmaintained / unreachable).